reside-eng/wordpress-custom-plugin/README.md

 The generator just needs a few things filled out:
 - Plugin Name: Name of the plugin.
 - Plugin Slug: This is used internally within WordPress for the plugin.
 Make sure it's all lowercase
-- Plugin URI - Website address of the plugin.
+- Plugin URI: Website address of the plugin.
-- Author Name: Author's Name
+- Author Name
-- Author Email: Author's email address.
+- Author Email
-- Author URI: Author's website address.
+- Author URI

 After you have everything filled out just click "Build Plugin".
 Once it is finished downloading just unzip it and move the folder into the `/wp-content/plugins` folder within your WordPress install.